fionatagious/podcast-audioplayer/README.md

 - I had some prior experience working with audio data, so presumably this knowledge was helpful in completing this exercise.
 (In the past, I built a few simple web apps that used audio data; I made UI "instruments", a drum kit and a piano, that could be played using keystrokes.)
 I also had prior experience making reusable components for usage across the app (using TypeScript and raw HTML elements), so I opted to make my own components (rather than using a component UI library, like Material UI or Radix UI).
 - New concepts:
   - I did not know that the `HTMLMediaElement` has a [currentTime property](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/currentTime).
 It was a fun discovery, and it was helpful when I used it to make the timer on my audio player.
   - This was my first time trying Cursor AI.
 I used Cursor to clarify concepts, get feedback about improved naming, and for debugging when I got stuck.
 I enjoyed using Cursor AI because it allowed me to ask questions, as I would ask ChatGPT, but without the hurdle of explaining the context of my assignment.
-However, I also noticed that Cursor AI frequently proposes a solution that is wrong, incomplete, verbose, not performant, or that are not React-idiomatic.
+However, I also noticed that Cursor AI frequently proposes a solution that is wrong, incomplete, overly complex/out-of-scope, not performant, or that isn't React-idiomatic.
+I found it the most helpful for writing tests.
 - In terms of tooling, I used the following tech stack:
   | | |
   | ------------------------------------ | -------------------------------------- |